 Stay safe – end of life is a Ticking Time bomb

 Operating systems must be kept up to date to outsmart security threats and malicious attacks.
 Once a manufacturer ends support (proactive monitoring and supply of software fixes), devices with an obsolete OS become easy gateways for malicious attack.
-Any devices you have with Windows 7 are ticking time bombs that will blow a hole in your business’s IT defenses come January 2020.
+Any devices you have with Windows 7 are ticking time bombs that will blow a hole in your business’s IT defences come January 2020.

 Upside to choosing when to say goodbye

-Microsoft has chosen when to give the death blow to Windows 7, but at least you can still choose which financial year – 2018 or 2019 – is the best one for your business to buy new devices (read ATO’s advice on depreciating assets here).
-Now is a good time to talk to your Accountant or financial adviser about tax implications to and the best approach for your business.
+Microsoft has chosen when to give the death blow to Windows 7, but at least you can still choose which financial year is the best one for your business to buy new devices (read ATO’s advice on depreciating assets here).
+Now is a good time to talk to your accountant or financial adviser about tax implications to and the best approach for your business.

 As well as new devices and tax benefits, you get Microsoft’s latest-generation OS and their highest focus and commitment to ongoing device security.